azcoigreach/docker-registry-arm/README_FORK.md

 ### FORK
 *2017-08-13*
 * Not working.
 Can not get original to build properly.
-* Changed builds to arm32v7/golang:latest
+* Changed builds to arm32v7/debian:jessie and arm32v7/golang:latest

 ### RUN